James Stamp

-James Stamp (1904–1985) was an American professional musician.
+James George Stamp (20 December 1904 – 22 December 1985) was an American professional musician.

 Background

+James George Stamp was born 20th of December 1904 in Carberry, Manitoba, Canada, to parents James Walter Stamp and Frances Jane Stamp (new Ireson) both English immigrants who arrived in Canada, North America in 1902.
+His parents were both Salvationists.
+James Walter Stamp was also musically inclined playing cornet in the Army band and rising to the rank of Major.

 Stamp was a professional musician from the age of 16, starting in the Mayo Clinic Band at Rochester, Minnesota.
 After having played in different Minneapolis theatres he was asked to play 4th trumpet in the Minneapolis Symphony Orchestra.
 Playing 4th trumpet didn't allow for enough performances and the first trumpet player treated him like a valet.
 Later, after an argument with the 1st trumpet he was asked to play the 1st part on the Brahms 2nd Symphony while on tour to Cincinnati.
 He was then given a contract as 1st trumpet for the next season immediately after the concert.
 James Stamp held a position with the Minneapolis Symphony Orchestra for 17 years playing Trumpet under conductors such as Henri Verbrugghen, Eugene Ormandy and his favorite Dimitri Mitropoulos.